To Lead is a Choice…the 4 ‘I’s of Thriving Leadership

 Start by building a team with shared values and beliefs.
 People like us, do things like us!

-Encourage open and real transparent communication.
+Encourage open and transparent communication.
 As a leader be prepared to be open and vulnerable, building trust and earning the respect of others.

 3. Influence